 - academic vice presidents

-- vice president for strategic affairs and diversity (dual reporting to president and provost)
+- vice president, strategic affairs and diversity (dual reporting to president and provost)

-- vice president for campus planning, infrastructure, and facilities
+- vice president, campus planning, infrastructure, and facilities

-- vice president for information technology and chief information officer
+- vice president, information technology and chief information officer

 The deans are responsible for the academic activities of their respective college.
 These responsibilities include the allocation and administration of resources, appointment and evaluation of faculty and support staff, and curriculum development.
-The department heads or chairs report directly to their respective dean for all matters related to the programs of the college (throughout this handbook, department head is used to include school director).
+The department heads or chairs or school directors report directly to their respective dean for all matters related to the programs of the college (throughout this handbook, department head is used to include school director).